607011/asciifier/README.md

 ### Linux

-Install Python 2.x with your distribution specific package manager.
+Install Python 2.5 or later with your distribution specific package manager.

 Then install the [Python Imaging Library](https://github.com/python-pillow/Pillow):